Teaching ESOL to Adults with Limited Literacy (TEALL) Certificate

-Thanks to the generous support of the Office of the Mayor, the New York City Council, and the Department of Youth and Community Development, the Literacy Assistance Center is pleased to offer two cohorts of the TEALL Certificate Program at no cost to all participants who are selected for 2020 .
+With the support of the Office of the Mayor, the New York City Council, and the Department of Youth and Community Development, the Literacy Assistance Center plans offer the TEALL Certificate Program at no cost to all participants who are selected for 2020 .

 This certificate program provides insight into the needs of adult English Language Learners who have minimal first language literacy.
 The course addresses questions such as: